yacine-baghli/IP-Address-Tracker/README.md

 # IP Address Tracker

-This project represents the integration of a web design created by a graphic designer into a fully functional web application.
-The objective was to faithfully translate the design into code using HTML, CSS, and JavaScript.
-Additionally, JavaScript was used to interact with an API, providing dynamic data retrieval and enhancing the user experience.

 ## Overview

 The IP Address Tracker web application integrates the provided design with HTML and CSS to create a visually appealing and responsive user interface.
 JavaScript is employed to fetch data from an API, allowing users to input IP addresses and receive detailed geolocation information in real-time.
 The application aims to provide a seamless experience for users interested in exploring IP address details.